k78ma/quartz/content/2B/MTE 203/Project 2 - Recurrent Neural Networks.md

 $$
 D = \{ (x^{(1)}, y^{(1)}), \dots, (x^{(n)}, y^{(n)}) \}
 $$
 where $x$ values indicate inputs features and $y$ values indicate a label of some kind.
 The specific values and types of $x$ and $y$ dictate the type of problem.
-Fo
+For example, sigmoid functions squashes inputs to be between $0$ and $1$, which can be interpreted as probabilities in binary classification tasks.
+In a multi-layer networks (covered in Sectionref{dafadsf}), this activation and output function may be separated.
 #### Model Definition
 At a high-level, neural networks ingest a vector of input features $x = \begin{bmatrix}x_{1}, x_{2}, \dots, x_{n}\end{bmatrix}$, where $n$ is the number of features.
 The "features" are individual measurable properties or characteristics of a phenomenon being observed; they inputs that we provide to a model, upon which the model makes a prediction or decision.